zhenqixu/DataBig/README.md

 # DataBig
-Xiaochen Zong, Yiwei Chen, Zhenqi Xu.
+A BigData Class project created by Xiaochen Zong, Yiwei Chen, Zhenqi Xu.
 ## Installation and Running
 - Explanation of Files:
     - generateJSON.py is a python file that generate json dataSet.